silkker/MARNE/README.md

 For full documentation and details about MARNE, please visit our official [MARNE Wiki](https://marne.io/wiki).

 ## About MARNE
 MARNE is a Battlefield 1 modding project that allows players to host their own servers, including LAN support and modded servers.
-Development is done using the Frosty Tool Suite.

 ## License
 This repository is only used for hosting assets.
 Unless otherwise stated, all content is subject to MARNE's licensing terms as specified in the wiki.